akeneo/pim-helpcenter/content/md/assets/family-by-family-pam-migration.md

 Ensure the role linked to migration_pam connection has the permission to "list channels" to allow the script to work.
 :::

-To create the API credentials in the PIM :
-1. Run `create-api-credentials`
-2. And store the API credentials

 ## _Step 5_ | Import your PAM assets
 Go to the `CsvToAsset` folder and run the migration process: